mstksg/inCode/copy/entries/huffman-3.md

 ### Design

-Let's try to see the plan for our decoding script.
+Let's try to see the plan for our decoding script, applying what we learned
+before:
+did before in

 1. Read in `ByteString`s from a file
 2. Turn those `ByteString`s into `Word8`s.
 3. Turn those `Word8`s into `Direction`s.
 4. Turn those `Direction`s into `Word8`s again, by using each incoming `Direction` to search our given huffman encoding tree.
-5. Pack those `Word8`s back into `ByteString`s
+5. Take the `Word8` producer given by the composition/connecting of steps 1 -
+    5, and transform it into a `ByteString` producer using `view pack`
-6. Write the incoming `ByteString`s to our output file.
+6. Write those incoming `ByteString`s to our output file.

 ### Down to it